 Each county collaborative early childhood core team must establish a universal application and enrollment process that includes provisions for classroom placement.
 The universal application must be used for all enrolling children.
 This process must include steps to collect applications, maintain selection criteria, and monitor placement.
 This process must be transparent and available to the public.
 The county collaborative core team must ensure that every eligible child has been offered placement in the program.
 All children enrolling in WV Universal Pre-K must be age four prior to July 1 of the school year in which the children enter the program, except as required by federal law or regulation in accordance with the Individuals with Disabilities Education Improvement Act of 2004, Public Law 108-446 and WVBE Policy 2419: Regulations for the Education of Students with Exceptionalities for children three through five years of age with disabilities.
 The universal application must include questions to determine eligibility, services, and family need.
 Questions on the application must assist in determining:

-- Birthdate:
+- Birthdate;

-- · Family characteristics;
+- Family characteristics;

 - Residency;

 - Out-of-county transfers

-- · children in foster care;
+- children in foster care;

-- · families and children with English as a second language;
+- families and children with English as a second language;

 - family categorically defined as homeless under the McKinney Vento Act;

-- · Income identification for Head Start services; and
+- Income identification for Head Start services; and

 - Child Care needs.

 Information from the application must be utilized as part of a county wide universal enrollment process.
 The universal enrollment process must include provisions for collection and review of universal applications.
 The county collaborative early childhood team must have a selection criteria and placement process to enroll children in classrooms based on information collected.
 The universal application and enrollment process must be centralized to ensure all eligible children have been offered placement based on the county's established placement process.
 The placement process, when transparent and available to the public, will assist program staff in articulating the steps that the core team utilizes to enroll eligible children in all universal pre-k classrooms.
+County team must consider placement of children with disabilites based on the IEP and types of classroom based on Policy 2419.
+Classrooms with more than fifty percent of children with IEPs are considered a preschool special needs classroom.